 3. More than one student may be nominated by an individual.

-5. All academically qualified nominees are notified by mail in early June and are invited to submit letters of application by July 31, 2017.
-Faculty recommendations are due by August 4, 2017.
+5. All academically qualified nominees are notified by mail in early June and are invited to submit letters of application by August 7, 2023.
+Faculty recommendations are also due on August 7, 2023.
 Specific instructions are included in the application request.

-6. The Faculty Selection Committee, consisting of the four Pamplin Professors and the Faculty Council, assesses the completed files and selects a field of twelve to fifteen finalists.
+6. The Faculty Selection Committee, consisting of the three Pamplin Professors and the Faculty Council, assesses the completed files and selects a field of twelve to fifteen finalists.

 7. A team of six or seven undergraduate Fellows interviews the finalists shortly after fall semester begins.
 Finalists who are off-campus are interviewed by telephone or video chat.